 |Plan||Price||Download speed||Data cap||Details|

-The fastest Frontier fiber plan with 1,000 Mbps speeds rings in at about $75 a month.
-That’s one of the best prices we’ve seen for gig speeds when compared to other internet providers.
-And if you want the fastest internet possible, then those 1 Gbps speeds will certainly do the trick.
+The fastest Frontier fiber plan with 940 Mbps speeds rings in at about $80 a month.
+That’s a pretty average price for gig speeds when compared to other internet providers.
+And if you want the fastest internet possible, then those speeds will certainly do the trick.

 We’ll help you figure out which speed is right for you in our guide to download speeds.